What is the course like?

 What do I need?

 A computer and a Reader’s Hebrew Bible and/or Greek New Testament.
 There are plenty of good, affordable options out there (we particularly love this Greek New Testament and this Hebrew Bible, but this option also has all you need between two covers).
-You’ll also need a good grammar (we use this Greek grammar and this Hebrew grammar for reference).
+You’ll also need a good grammar (we use this Greek grammar and a choice between this or this Hebrew grammar for reference).

 What if I need extra help?

 We have weekly reading groups via Zoom and a slack channel for discussion between instructors, current students, and alumni.
-Students in cohorts who would like additional private instruction receive a 50% discount on the hourly rate.
+Students are also welcome to take private lessons as needed for focused attention on their specific language needs.

 What is the equivalent in a college or seminary?